Before you begin Make sure your PC meets the system requirements.

 If you have one of these non-subscription versions you should have a received a product key with your purchase.
 Before installing Project the first time, sign in with an existing or new Microsoft Account and enter your product key* at office.com/setup.
 Redeeming your key links your account with the Project app and you only have to do this once.

 Note: *Some versions of Project don't have an associated Microsoft account, or work or school account, or you need to redeem your product key in a different way.
 See the following if this is how you got your version of Project Professional 2021, Project Professional 2019, Project Standard 2021, or Project Standard 2019:

 Microsoft Workplace Discount Program (formerly known as Home Use Program): You bought Project for personal use through your company Microsoft Workplace Discount Program benefit and have a product key, see Install Office through Workplace Discount Program.
-(The same Office install steps apply to stand-alone versions of Project purchased through the Workplace Discount Program.)
+(The same Microsoft 365 install steps apply to stand-alone versions of Project purchased through the Workplace Discount Program.)